MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

 ms.date: 01/19/2024
 ---

-# Transfer Environments
+# Transfer environments

-Environments can be transferred between Microsoft Entra tenants by internal administrators, for example when multiple Entra tenants are consolidated, when a business is acquired by or merging with another business, or when a partner prepares a demo environment in their tenant that needs to be transferred to the customer tenant for the customer to evaluate.
+Environments can be transferred between Microsoft Entra tenants by internal administrators, for example when multiple Microsoft Entra tenants are consolidated, when a business is acquired by or merging with another business, or when a partner prepares a demo environment in their tenant that needs to be transferred to the customer tenant for the customer to evaluate.

 > [!IMPORTANT]
 > All environment transfer operations must be executed by internal administrators; it is not possible to authenticate API calls to the endpoints described on this page as delegated administrator or Microsoft Entra app.